Inca Trail 2027 Limited spots! Book in advance & secure your place Secure Your Spot

 trekking shirt - Clothing for the Inca Trail

-Bring two pairs of trousers and 1x pair of shorts.
+Bring two pairs of pants and 1x pair of shorts.

 Fleece jacket-Clothing for the Inca Trail to Machu Picchu